nicoleman0/portscanner-go/README.md

 # portscanner-go

-A lightweight, fast TCP port scanner in Go.
+Lightweight and fast TCP port scanner written in Go.
 Designed for readability and speed, with simple CLI flags and clean table/JSON results.

 ## Features
 - Concurrent TCP connect scanning with configurable worker pool